 The output is open collector and thus requires a pull-up resistor to operate.
-The rise time and bias current is determined by the resistor value chosen.
-If the camera is generating an output signal that approaches the rise time plus the fall time of the circuit, care must be taken to optimize the pull-up resistor chosen to minimize the rise time while still remaining within the current limits of the output circuit.
+The rise time and bias current will be determined by the resistor value chosen.
+If the camera is generating an output signal that approaches the rise time plus the fall time of the opto-isolated circuit, care must be taken to optimize the pull-up resistor chosen to minimize the rise time while still remaining within the current limits of the output circuit.